stevek-ngdata/lilyproject/README.txt

 Each time this 'mini' HBase is restarted, it looses its state so the first run after restart will again be a bit slower.

+Some tests rely on extra Lily libs to be on the classpath of the HBase regionserver.
+When the code of these libs is changed, it is necessary to restart launch-hadoop.
+So when working on that kind of code, connect mode will be less convenient.

 When you run testcases without -Pconnect, and you have a mini HBase launched, it might get confused (because some of the same ports are used), and you